exercism/docs/good-citizen.md

 One example is that within Exercism we ask people not to use the word "guys" unless explicitely addressing a group of men.
 While in many places the word "guys" can refer to a group of people irrespective of gender, in many other places it explicitly means "men".
-So, regardless of the intention of the speaker, the person hearing the word "guys" understands the speaker to be only addressing only men, and feels excluded.
+So, regardless of the intention of the speaker, people from those cultures hearing the word "guys" understands the speaker to be only addressing only men, and if they are not male, feels excluded.
 In tech, where women are in the strong miniority, this adds yet another sense of negativity and exclusion.

 For some people who are used to using the word "guys" to mean a group of people irrespective of gender, this rule can seem pedantic or irrational.